deveaston06/makeid-l1-printer-sample/README.md

 * Serial monitor: 115200
 ## What I’ve captured & tried
 1) Wireshark / hci_snoop captures

-I captured two print jobs (same image but different mm heights): hci_snoop1.log and hci_snoop2.log.
+I captured five print jobs by using the original APK MakeID-Life on Google Play that sends bitmap to my terminal printer (same image but different mm heights): btsnoop_hci1.log, btsnoop_hci2.log, btsnoop_hci3.log, btsnoop_hci_all_black.log, btsnoop_hci_blank_white.log.

+I have pulled the bitmap png files from my Samsung A50 phone from the app data directory and uploaded it to the pictures directory.

 Each job contains 4 main Write Commands to the printer (handle 0x002a), with these high-level patterns (each frame has the same format):
-- always starts with 66 (magic number),
+- always starts with 0x66 (magic number),
 - 35 00 is how many bytes this frame contains (first low byte, then high byte, 53 is the frame length in this case)
 - 1b2f030100010001 could be the printer id
 - 3301 is the printing job id